📃 July 2015 release notes

 , and<input type="url">

-<input type="file">: The
+<input type="file">:

 <input type="file">

-<input type="hidden">: The
+<input type="hidden">:

 <input type="hidden">

-<input type="image">: The
+<input type="image">:

 <input type="image">

-<input type="number">: The
+<input type="number">:

 <input type="number">

-HTML element restricts input in the field to numeric data.
-Learn more. -
+HTML element represents numeric input data. -

-<input type="password">: The
+<input type="password">:

 <input type="password">

-<input type="radio">: The
+<input type="radio">:

 <input type="radio">

-<input type="reset">: The
+<input type="reset">:

 <input type="reset">

-Input selectors: The
+Input selectors:

 :checked